mrcinv/covid-sim/docs/forecast.md

 ![](italygraf.png)

-The large error estimates of late mean the numbers are deviating the current computed projection.
+The large error estimates of late mean the new numbers are deviating from the current computed projection.
 This could indicate an actual change of dynamic of the epidemic or a change in the testing regime.

 ![](italydfgraf.png)